Miami firefighters honor longtime employee who lost breast cancer battle with truck dedication

 “I think it’s such an honor to have her name on the truck and doing what she did, which was help other people save lives,” said Perez.

-Jordahl first disocvered she had cancer through a self exam.
+Jordahl first discovered she had cancer through a self exam.
 Fernandez said that led to early detection and a 12-year fight.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.